 The idea is simple.
 Each cell in the spreadsheet corresponds to a pixel in the painting.
-You compute the color of the pixel and make it the background color of the corresponding cell.
-Now resize the spreadsheet cells in small perfect squares and your spreadsheet will look exactly like the original artwork.
+You find the color of the pixel and set that as the background color of the corresponding cell in the sheet.
+Now resize the cells in small perfect squares and your spreadsheet will resemble the original artwork.

 If you would like to create your own spreadsheet art but don’t have the time to carefully paint every cell manually, here’s a simple workaround for you.
-You can take any photograph, vector art, or any other image and use a Google Script to convert that bitmap image into spreadsheet art.
+You can take any photograph, vector art, GIF, or any other image and use Google Sheets to convert that bitmap image into spreadsheet art.

-It takes few easy steps to make pixel art with Google Sheets.
-You can use any free image but make sure they are 300 pixels or less for optimal performance.
+It takes three easy steps to make pixel art with Google Sheets.